Identity verification in Shopify with Zapier

 Learn how to integrate identity verification in Shopify with Zappier

-1. Customer’s onboarding journey needs to be monitored.
-You need to ensure that you distinguish between the guest user, registered user, and verified one.
+1. The customer’s onboarding journey needs to be monitored.
+You need to ensure that you distinguish between guest users, registered users, and verified users.

-2. Assign verification status next to your customer.
-This is used to verify processed orders and double-check whether the user is successfully verified.
+2. Assign a verification status next to your customer.
+This is used to verify processed orders and confirm whether the user has been successfully verified.

 3. Create additional automation and notify the customer of his verification status.
-For instance, you should send an email once the customer is successfully verified.
-If he is denied, it is a common practice to display additional information, providing concrete steps to retry verification.
+For instance, send an email once the customer has been successfully verified.
+If he is denied, it is common practice to display additional information, providing concrete steps for retrying verification.

 How Zapier automates identity verification

 Since Shopify is a platform specifically designed for merchants, it is the ideal solution to have identity verification installed right into your e-commerce store.
 For that, we will utilize Zapier.
-Zapier is a workflow automation tool with 5000+ other applications.
+Zapier is a workflow automation tool that integrates with over 5,000 other applications.
 We at iDenfy also published our official plugin – the first first-party solution for identifying customers on Zapier.

-Together with the Shopify plugin, iDenfy integration can create powerful workflows which trigger during specific actions from Shopify:
+Together with the Shopify plugin, iDenfy integration can create powerful workflows that trigger during specific actions from Shopify:

 • new orders,